- 51% of fans getting sports content on Facebook

-- Ronaldo, the most followed person, has 431 million followers.
+- Cristiano Ronaldo, the most followed person, has 580 million followers.

-Social media is simply taking over sports!
-It’s time for all sports organizations that aren’t yet taking advantage of the digital platform boom to get on board.
+Social media has simply taken over as the preferred method for fans to follow sports.
+It’s time for sports marketers all sports leagues, teams, national associations and competitions that aren’t yet taking advantage of the rapid rise of new social networking to get on board.

-Let’s explore a few different trends we’re seeing for social media in sports, highlighting a few ways this two-way communication has influenced the sports world already.
+Let’s explore a few different trends we’re seeing for social media in sports, highlighting a few ways this two-way communication has influenced sports marketers around the world already.

 How Social Media Is Changing Sports

-Media in general has been transforming the dynamics of many industries for decades.
+Media, in general, has been transforming the dynamics of many industries for decades.
 And the sports industry is no exception – first live broadcast TV, then cable, then OTT subscription, and now social media.
-The rise of social has been especially rapid over the two years of Covid isolation.
+The rise of social has been especially rapid over the years of Covid isolation.